A grilling basket is a wire basket made out of usually large-weave mesh. It is used to hold food while cooking on a grill.

-A Grilling Basket is a wire basket made out of usually large-weave mesh.
-Grilling Baskets can be used for vegetables, seafood or small pieces of meat that might fall through the grate of your grill (aka barbeque) down into the flames or coals.
-They are handy because you can flip everything in it at once when you flip the basket, rather than having to flip a lot of small things one at a time and trying to keep track of which ones you've already flipped while someone is talking to you.
-And, it makes it easier to turn delicate items that might fall apart, such as fish filets.
+Grilling baskets can be used for vegetables, seafood or small pieces of meat that might fall through the grate of your grill (aka barbeque) down into the flames or coals.
+They are handy because you can flip everything in it at once when you flip the basket, rather than having to flip a lot of small things one at a time and trying to keep track of which ones you’ve already flipped while someone is talking to you.
+And, it makes it easier to turn delicate items that might fall apart, such as fish fillets.

 The handles are usually of wood, and are designed to stay cool.
 Some have detachable handles, to make it easier to close the lid of the grill (barbeque) all the way down.
-Usually, though, even with the handle sticking out, it will only raise the top lid of the grill about 1/4 inch (1/2 cm) or so.
+Usually, though, even with the handle sticking out, it will only raise the top lid of the grill about ½ cm (¼ inch) or so.

 Most people buy a basket and almost never use it, because they only think of them for use for vegetable pieces or seafood, but they can be used for lots of other things, such as burgers, chicken parts and ribs.

 Not all grilling baskets are dishwasher-safe; check first before purchasing if this is important to you.

 Spray or brush regular grilling baskets with oil first.
 Put food in basket and secure before putting over heat.

 A pouch made with aluminum foil with slits cut in it, or put the food items on skewers.